Planning a travel adventure will always be nerve-wracking, but it can be even worse when you have a pet.

 They get to see the person looking after them, they become accustomed to the surroundings, and they might even find a nice little spot to nap!

-Some places where you can keep pets while going on holiday might let you bring them over a few times to get used to the place, but not all of them do.
+Some places where you can keep pets while going on holiday might let you bring them over a few times to get used to the site, but not all do.
 So, in an ideal world, you’ll find a pet sitter and take your pet to see them multiple times before leaving.

-This leaves you with less anxiety as you know they know who’s looking after them and are used to the surroundings.
+This leaves you less anxious as you know they know who’s looking after them and are used to their surroundings.

 So, before you leave, ensure you get their toys and bring them to the pet sitter with your pet.

-If they have a few personal items surrounding them, then it just helps them settle even more.
-When they get bored or upset, they’ve at least got a few toys to remind them of their natural home!
+If they have a few personal items surrounding them, it helps them settle even more.
+When they get bored or upset, they’ve at least a few toys to remind them of their natural home!

 The same goes for things like a basket they always sleep in or a blanket they like to use – bring them as well.